Skip to content

 Material

-Clicking on the material ball will display a preset browser of Color/Roughness/Metalness combinations for skin, metal, plastics.
-These can be cloned to define your own presets.
+Tapping the 3d preview shape will bring up a preset menu of materials, these can be cloned to define your own presets.

 • Color The color that will be painted.
 The eyedropper can be used to select color from other parts of the model, or from reference images.